Info & FAQs

 What is a Collective?
 How is this different from a band?

 How does a Collective rehearse?

-Collectives have access to multiple rooms at the school during their two hours of rehearsal time, so there’s always more than one thing happening!
+Collectives have access to multiple rooms at the school during their weekly group class, so there’s always more than one thing happening!
 You won’t hear much progress if you just play through your set over and over again.
 Your teaching artists will help your group figure out how to make the most of your rehearsal time.
 Sometimes you might need to work on a specific part of a song with just one or two other people, sometimes you might need some time to listen to a recording or write out an arrangement.
 Learning how to give constructive feedback is also an important part of being in a collective.